frc1511/Teaching-Resources/other/syntax-ref.md

 ---
 layout: default
-title: Syntax Refrence
+title: Syntax Reference
 ---
-# Syntax Refrence
+# Syntax Reference
-Here you'll find a quick refrence to some basic java syntax.
+Here you'll find a quick reference to some basic java syntax.

 ### Built-In Data Types
 * `String` - Stores text, such as "Hello".
 String values are surrounded by double quotes.